gaearon/babel-plugin-react-transform/README.md

     "react-transform": [{
       // can be an NPM module name or a local path "target": "react-transform-webpack-hmr",
-      // will be available as options.imports to the transform "imports": ["react"],
+      // see specific transform's docs for "imports" and "locals" it needs "imports": ["react"],
-      // will be available as options.locals to the transform "locals": ["module"]
+      "locals": ["module"]
     }, {
-      // can be an NPM module name or a local path "target": "react-transform-catch-errors",
+      // you can have many transforms, not just one "target": "react-transform-catch-errors",
-      // will be available as options.imports to the transform "imports": ["react", "redbox-react"]
+      "imports": ["react", "redbox-react/dist/index"]
     }, {
       // can be an NPM module name or a local path "target": "./src/my-custom-transform"